 Personal Selling Strategies

-Personal selling strategies should be derived from the marketing strategy and should be consistent with other elements of marketing mix.
-The following variables should be considered while formulating sales strategy.
+Personal selling strategies should be derived from the marketing strategy and should be consistent with other elements of the marketing mix.
+The following variables should be considered while formulating a sales strategy.

 Below are few Personal Selling Strategies